K-rnivoro/Pimmodore-64/README.md

 3 - The .vkm files in order to have a fully working Keyboard matching all 8-bit emulated computers.
 Replace the original "positional" .vkm with the new ones,

+## How to popup the BMC64 Emulator Menu

-### For entering the BMC64 Menu you need to press F12, so in PC Compatible Mode (green LED) press C= and "Minus" keys, in any Emulator Compatible Mode, presss C= and F7.
-Left Arrow Key exits the Menu.
+For entering the BMC64 Menu you need to press F12, as explained in Keymmodore-64 project, in PC Compatible Mode (green LED), you can get F12 by pressing C= and "Minus" key.
+However, once you are in any Emulator Mode, you can press C= and F7 key for entering the Menu.
+Press Left Arrow Key to go back, or exit the Menu.

+## How to set up BMC64 Emulator

-1 - Enter BMC64 Menu, go to "Keyboard" and select "Positional".
+1 - Enter BMC64 Menu, go to "Keyboard" and and change from "Symbolic" to "Positional".

 2 - If you have wired the joystick ports to the PI's GPIOs, go to "Joyport" and select GPIO Bank 1 and GPIO Bank 2 for Port 1 and Port 2 respectively.
-If you have wired the ports to the Pico instead, select Keyset 1 and Keyset 2 and then configure those Keysets.
+If you have wired the ports to the Pico instead, select Keyset 1 and Keyset 2 and then configure those Keysets below in the same menu.

 3 - Go to GPIO and check Config is set in "#1 (Nav+Joy)".